TOGoS/TEF/README.md

 inspired by Perl POD and MIME.

-Useful when you want to record facts, thoughts, logs, or conceptual objects in a linear way for later processing, or just want a humand readable/writable format for data that's simpler than YAML but easier on the eyes than XML or JSON.
+Useful when you want to record facts, thoughts, logs, or conceptual objects in a linear way for later processing, or just want a human-readable/writable format for data that's simpler than YAML but easier on the eyes than XML or JSON.

 Some details regarding edge cases as syntax-level metadata are still in flux,